SeedTactics/fms-insight/docs/client-quality.md

 1. First, the serial for a part is manually entered or [scanned](client-scanners).

 2. The details for this specific serial is loaded and displayed.
-FMS Insight also extacts the path and time that machining completed.
+FMS Insight also extracts the path and time that machining completed.

 3. Similar paths are displayed.
 FMS Insight initially searches for all paths for this part within 5 days of the time that